Brian Parker (American football)

-Brian Parker (born May 30, 1992) is a former American football tight end.
+Brian Parker (born May 30, 1992) is an American former professional football tight end.
 He was signed by the San Diego Chargers as an undrafted free agent in 2015.
 He played college football at the University at Albany.
 After retirement following the 2019-20 NFL season, Brian enrolled in law school at the University of Denver.
+He is now a practicing attorney in the state of Colorado.

 Professional career

 San Diego Chargers

-After going unselected in the 2015 NFL Draft, Parker signed with the San Diego Chargers on May 2, 2015.
+After going unselected in the 2015 NFL draft, Parker signed with the San Diego Chargers on May 2, 2015.

 Kansas City Chiefs

 After being put on the waiver wire by the San Diego Chargers, Parker was picked up off waivers on September 6, 2015, by the Kansas City Chiefs.
 Parker made his NFL debut on November 1, 2015, against the Detroit Lions at Wembley Stadium in London.
 He played in nine regular season games and two playoff games with the Chiefs.
 On September 3, 2016, he was released by the Chiefs.